 Who is Evan Corcoran, Trump lawyer with outsized role in documents case?

-The shift from lawyer to potential witness in the case is a sharp turn for Corcoran.
+The shift from lawyer to potential witness is a sharp turn for Corcoran.
 The former Republican congressman's son is described by former colleagues as soft-spoken and diligent, known for his steady presence in the courtroom and an affinity for fly fishing.

 Corcoran, 58, was not charged in the indictment unsealed on Friday.
 It presents him as a key Trump confidant who was deceived by the former president as he allegedly sought to stymie Justice Department efforts to recover classified documents he kept at his Mar-a-Lago resort in Florida after leaving the White House in January 2021.